luiscoco/eShop_Tutorial-Step7_Provision_AI_in_AppHost/README.md

 By provisioning **OpenAI** in the **AppHost**, you achieve the following benefits:

-**- Centralized Resource Management**: All infrastructure components (e.g., OpenAI services, databases, message queues) are configured in a single location (AppHost), ensuring consistency across the application
+**a) Centralized Resource Management**: All infrastructure components (e.g., OpenAI services, databases, message queues) are configured in a single location (AppHost), ensuring consistency across the application

-**- Simplified Environment Management**: The AppHost dynamically provisions OpenAI services, sets environment variables (e.g., AI__OPENAI__CHATMODEL), and passes them to dependent projects (like WebApp)
+**b) Simplified Environment Management**: The AppHost dynamically provisions OpenAI services, sets environment variables (e.g., AI__OPENAI__CHATMODEL), and passes them to dependent projects (like WebApp)

 This ensures the WebApp is properly configured without duplicating resource setup logic

-**- Dynamic Provisioning**: If the OpenAI resource doesn’t exist, the AppHost can provision it dynamically in Azure (via AddAzureOpenAI)
+**c) Dynamic Provisioning**: If the OpenAI resource doesn’t exist, the AppHost can provision it dynamically in Azure (via AddAzureOpenAI)

 This abstracts the infrastructure complexity from the WebApp

-**- Dependency Injection Setup**: The AppHost ensures the WebApp receives references to OpenAI resources, such as the connection string and model name, without hardcoding these values in WebApp
+**d) Dependency Injection Setup**: The AppHost ensures the WebApp receives references to OpenAI resources, such as the connection string and model name, without hardcoding these values in WebApp

-**- Scalability**: If other projects (e.g., CatalogApi, OrderingApi) also need OpenAI, the AppHost avoids redundant configuration by sharing the same resource across projects
+**e) Scalability**: If other projects (e.g., CatalogApi, OrderingApi) also need OpenAI, the AppHost avoids redundant configuration by sharing the same resource across projects

 ## 2.